C2C crochet patterns graphic with cactus, monstera leaf, daisy flower, and flamingo C2C crochet panels in a bright Lovable Loops layout.

-C2C is especially popular for colorwork because color changes are easy to manage and designs are simple to follow using a graph.
-Once you learn the basic rhythm—increasing, then decreasing—you can use the same steps to make all kinds of projects, from small panels to full blankets.
+C2C is especially popular for colorwork because the designs are easy to follow with a graph.
+Once you learn the basic rhythm of increasing and decreasing, you can use the same steps to make all kinds of projects, from small panels to full blankets.

-In my video tutorial, I walk you through the C2C process step by step, including how to start in the corner, how to increase and decrease, and how to keep your edges neat.
-After watching, come back to this page and choose a pattern to try—mini panels are a great warm-up, and medium panels are perfect for your first larger project.
+In my video tutorial, I walk you through the C2C process step by step, including how to start in the corner, increase and decrease, and keep your edges neat.
+After watching, come back to this page and choose a pattern to try.
+Mini panels are a great warm-up, and medium panels are perfect for your first larger project.

 Ways to use C2C crochet patterns